 The award is given for projects of repair or conservation at historic faith buildings (such as churches, chapels, meeting houses, synagogues, mosques, temples) which remain in use for worship.
 However, cathedrals of any denomination are not eligible.
 Projects can be of any scale, but must be for a specific part of the building’s fabric (e.g. tower, wall, roof, floor) or a significant element of its fittings or furnishings (e.g. monument, screen, tomb, seating), rather than a general programme of works.
 Projects must have been carried out within the previous 18 months.

 Importantly, the award is always made to the building rather than to an individual, so this is a chance for a whole community to celebrate the quality of work completed in its building.
 The award takes the form of a certificate featuring an image of Inglesham Church in Wiltshire, a favourite church of Betjeman’s and the subject of an early SPAB campaign by the Society’s founder, William Morris.
 This striking image was created for the SPAB by artist and friend of Betjeman, John Piper.

 Celebrating 30 years of the John Betjeman Award

 In 2020 the SPAB celebrates 30 years of the John Betjeman Award.
 The first award was presented in 1990 to St Anne, Limehouse, London for work to repair the tower.
 Since then the judges have considered over 350 entries and visited almost 100 shortlisted projects, resulting in 25 winners and six commendations.
-Look out for an article in the SPAB Magazine reflecting on three decades of the award, and details of a celebration event with the Betjeman Society.
+Look out for an article in the SPAB Magazine reflecting on three decades of the award, and details of celebration events with the Betjeman Society.

 John Betjeman Award 2020